sjbiaga/pisc/README.md

 eighth is the _rate_.
 The ninth is the _delay_ of the action (silent or communication).
 The tenth may be `0.0` for immediate actions, `NaN` for passive actions or the same as the ninth for active actions.
 The eleventh is the originating _agent name_.
-The final twelfth column is a _filename_ (with possible to be ignored commas) or empty.
+The twelfth is either the _direction_ or the _capability_.
+The final thirteenth column is a _filename_ (with possible to be ignored commas) or empty.

 There may be silent actions which are inserted after the other are labelled: these are not traceable, but nor should they need be; if they are still needed,